GeorgLink/Business-Model-Canvas-MD-template/Customer_Segments.md

   * 75% Male/ 25% Female, (Numbers based on a collection of online forums with similar utilization)
  * Geographically: Due to it being a universal topic board, open to most countries in the world with translation option.
  * Needs: Open forum, corner the market on areas that facilitates free discussion.
 Potentially opening for areas of the world more restrictive on speech.
 Allow area for political agenda freedom (no bias).
- * Economic: Free to all users, while allowing subscriptions to remove ad space and allow for seemless browsing and give tier emojis and animations.
+ * Economic: Free to all users, while allowing subscriptions to remove ad space and allow for seemless browsing and give tiered emojis and animations.
  * Education: Appealing to people with some college education to college educated people.<br>

 # Development over Time: